ASVLeipzig/cor-asv-ann/README.md

   less hidden layers, then fixate the loaded weights afterwards.)
 If given `reset_encoder`, re-initialise the encoder weights afterwards.

-  Then, regardless, train on the file paths `data` using early stopping.
+  Then, regardless, train on the `data` files using early stopping.

+  (Supported file formats are:
+   - * (tab-separated values), with source-target lines
+   - *.pkl (pickle dumps), with source-target lines, where source is either
+     - a single string, or
+     - a sequence of character-probability tuples.)

   If no `valdata` were given, split off a random fraction of lines for validation.
 Otherwise, use only those files for validation.

   If the training has been successful, save the model under `save_model`.